 Do you know what a garnet is?
-If you are quick to say, yes, it’s a dark red gemstone and there is no and . . . well, come with me on an exciting little trip through the world of garnets.
+If you are quick to say, yes, it’s a dark red gemstone... well, read on because you are in for a world of surprises.

-Garnets come in in black, bright lime green, Fanta orange, brilliant yellow, gorgeous deep greens that will make an emerald turn greener with envy, clear- colourless garnets and my favourite pinks and purples and of course the deep luscious pomegranate red you may already know!
+Garnets come in black, bright lime green, Fanta orange, brilliant yellow, gorgeous deep greens that will make an emerald turn greener with envy, clear-colorless garnets, my favourite pinks and purples, and of course the deep, luscious pomegranate red you may already know!

 If you do a gemmology course, they will tell you that garnets basically come in every colour in the rainbow.
-They used to say that was true except for blue but a recent discovery has now meant that you can also get garnets in blue – at least under a specific kind of light they change colour to a blue.
+They used to say that was true except for blue but a recent discovery has now meant that you can also get garnets in blue—at least under a specific kind of light, they change colour to blue.

-If you can’t find a colour of garnet you like, then how about a garnet with horsehair inclusions (basically that is like wispy lines within the stones) or a sapphire star or even garnets that change colour depending on the type of light you view them in!
+If you can’t find a colour of garnet you like, then how about a garnet with horsehair inclusions (basically that is like wispy lines within the stones), a sapphire star or even garnets that change colour depending on the type of light you view them in?

 The word garnet comes from the Latin word for pomegranate.
-In Greek Mythology Hades who was passionately in love with Persephone.
+In Greek mythology, Hades was passionately in love with Persephone.
 He abducted her and brought her down to the underworld.

 As soon as she tasted the sweetness of the pomegranate, she knew she had to go back for more!
 So, she returned to the underworld for three months of the year for the rest of eternity.

-As a result of the myth garnets became the stone to give a loved one and to those who were going on a journey to ensure their safe return.
+As a result of the myth, garnets became the stone to give to a loved one and to those who were going on a journey to ensure their safe return.

-Red garnets are found as far back as 3,100 BC in Egypt.
+Red garnets were found as far back as 3,100 BC in Egypt.
 Talk about a stone with some staying power!!

 Garnets were a favourite of ancient warriors.
-Funnily in some cultured it was considered to protect you and in other to inflict more harm to you!
+Funnily enough, in some cultures, it was considered to protect you and, in others, to inflict more harm on you!

 The most famous warrior to use garnet as protection in battle was King Solomon.
 Garnet is thought to be one of the four stones given to him by God.

-And yet in Asia garnets were added to weapons as it was through to inflict more damage on your enemy.
+And yet in Asia, garnets were added to weapons as they were thought to inflict more damage on your enemy.
 As late as 1892, garnets were used in battle against the British.
-The Kashmir carved bullets out of garnets which they believed would inflict more damage to the British than lead bullets.
-I’m guessing if you survived being hit by one of those bullets it was a cool souvenir to take home!
+Kashmir carved bullets out of garnets, which they believed would inflict more damage to the British than lead bullets.
+I’m guessing if you survived being hit by one of those bullets, it was a cool souvenir to take home!

 The colour of red garnets reminded people of blood and it was also associated with healing disorders of the blood and associated with the life-giving blood of the womb.
 It was because of this association with the womb that for a while it was thought that only women should be allowed to wear garnets.